 I've also been a reporter and producer for ABC TV, Australia’s public broadcaster, where I researched, wrote, narrated and presented stories for the weekly science program, Quantum.
 A 30-minute documentary I wrote, presented and co-produced – Passing the Bug: The End of Antibiotics? – was the show’s season premiere, and later won the Bronze Medal at the London International Medical Film Competition.

 My career as a journalist began on The Sydney Morning Herald, and I later worked as a technology writer for The Age in Melbourne – the two oldest quality newspapers in Australia.
 For five years, I was a foreign correspondent at Reuters, the London-based global newswire, where I covered business, diplomatic and technology news for an international audience.
 Highlights include visiting the Johnston Atoll chemical weapons incineration facility in the North Pacific Ocean, reporting on the Non-Aligned Summit in Jakarta, and working at the Canadian Parliamentary Press Gallery in Ottawa and the Federal Parliamentary Press Gallery in Canberra.

 I was the founding managing editor of the science magazines Newton and Science Spectra, and served as managing editor of 21C Magazine, the avant-garde futures title; I was also the science news editor of ABC Online, the news portal of the Australian Broadcasting Corp.

 As a freelance journalist, my writing has appeared in a dozen newspapers, including The Australian, The Sunday Age, The Australian Financial Review and The South China Morning Post.
-Magazines where my features have appeared include the AFR Magazine, New Scientist, The Weekend Australian Magazine and Nature.
-I've also have had stories featured in The Best Australian Science Writing anthologies of 2012, 2015 and 2016.
+Magazines where my features have appeared include Australian Geographic, The Australian Financial Review Magazine, New Scientist, The Weekend Australian Magazine and Nature.
+I’ve also have had stories featured in The Best Australian Science Writing anthologies of 2012, 2015, 2016 and 2020.